| [ << Working with input files ] | [Top][Contents][Index] | [ Controlling output >> ] |

 are valid LilyPond identifiers (alphabetic characters only, no

-may be omitted and, as a shorthand, a list of symbols
+names), the #' prefix may be omitted and, as a shorthand, a

-are music functions, thus they cannot be used to filter items that
+Tagging commands are music functions, thus they cannot be used to

 music = \relative { g'8. c32 d \tag #'trills { d8.\trill } \tag #'expand { \repeat unfold 3 { e32 d } } c32 d } \score { \keepWithTag #'trills \music } \score { \keepWithTag #'expand \music }![]()